Child and Family Center

 The Madison College Child and Family Center has been chosen and contracted to serve as a community partner for the district-funded 4-year-old kindergarten program.

-The Child and Family Center offers 4K programs at both Truax and Downtown locations at no cost to families.
+The Child and Family Center offers 4K programs at the Truax location at no cost to families.
 Your child is eligible for 4K if he or she turns 4 years old before September 1.